RolandPheasant/TailBlazer/README.md

  - Find in entire folder
  - Tail entire folder

+## Feature requests and any other issues

+Feel free to get involved by reporting issues and submitting a feature request.
+Feedback is welcome and and is required to make this a first class system.
+But before raising an issue check out [issues](https://github.com/RolandPheasant/TailBlazer/issues) to see whether one has already been raised.

 ## Update 1: Building Tail Blazer

-There has been an enthusiastic and indeed overwhelming demand for Tail Blazer and many people have asked where can they can get it.
+There has been an enthusiastic and indeed overwhelming demand for Tail Blazer and many people have asked where can they get it from.
 When I get the time I will create an official packaged release but for now anyone who want to use it can either

  - Fork, clone or download the source code and build using Visual Studio 2015
  - Grab the binaries from the [release page](https://github.com/RolandPheasant/TailBlazer/releases), extract and double click TailBlazer.exe to run.
 These releases will be regularly updated.